3vot/clay/gettingStarted.md

 #### <a name="template"></a> Step 14- Modify your profile template

-At the moment you a add an app to a store, for the first time, you start having a profile page located at `www.3vot.com/myusername`.
+At the moment you add an app to a store, for the first time, you start having a profile page located at `www.3vot.com/myusername`.
 Your profile is using a standard template located in `3vot_myusername/store/template.eco` in your computer.

 You can modify or change your template file and update it using:
 ```